 Joab built David's throne and would not be ruled by it — the man the kingdom could not do without, and could not finally keep.

 Joab stands in the middle of a long story.
 In 1 Samuel, Israel asks for a king "like all the nations"; the first, Saul, is rejected, and a shepherd, David, is anointed to follow him.
-When Saul dies at Mount Gilboa, the kingdom splits and a civil war runs between the house of Saul — held together by its commander Abner — and the house of David, whose commander is Joab, chief of the three sons of Zeruiah (David's sister, 1 Chr 2:16), and so the king's nephew.
+When Saul dies, the kingdom splits and a civil war runs between the house of Saul — held together by its commander Abner — and the house of David, whose commander is Joab, chief of the three sons of Zeruiah (David's sister, 1 Chr 2:16), and so the king's nephew.
 David wins the whole kingdom, survives his son Absalom's coup, and is succeeded by Solomon.
 The thread runs from 1 Samuel through 2 Samuel into 1 Kings 1–2; the scenes below are drawn from across that span.

-Joab was David's nephew — son of David's sister Zeruiah (1 Chr 2:16) — and the senior of three soldier brothers: Abishai, and the youngest, Asahel.
-Almost without exception the text names them for their mother, "the sons of Zeruiah," in a culture that names by the father; the father appears only as a grave at Bethlehem (2 Sam 2:32).
-Why the matronymic is never explained — Zeruiah's standing as the king's sister, perhaps, or the father's early death — and the text states the oddity and leaves it.
-Joab's name, Yoʾav (יוֹאָב | yôʾāḇ | ), means "Yahweh is father" — a household named for God, in a story where God never speaks to anyone in it.
+Joab was David's nephew, son of David's sister Zeruiah (1 Chr 2:16), and the senior of three soldier brothers: Abishai and Asahel, who is listed last and so was likely the youngest.
+Almost without exception the text names them for their mother, "the sons of Zeruiah," in a culture that named by the father; the father surfaces only as a grave at Bethlehem (2 Sam 2:32).
+Why the matronymic holds is never explained — Zeruiah's standing as the king's sister, perhaps, or an early death — and the text states the oddity and leaves it.
+The names themselves carry a quiet irony.
+Joab, Yoʾav (יוֹאָב | yôʾāḇ | ), means "Yahweh is father."
+Asahel means "God has made."
+A household confessing God in its very names, in a story where God never once speaks to anyone in it.

-He receives David's sealed letter and stations Uriah to be killed — reworking the clumsy plan into a costlier assault and bracing for the king's anger at the losses.
+He receives David's sealed letter and stations Uriah to be killed, reworking the clumsy plan into a costlier assault and bracing for the king's anger at the losses.

 Having taken the Ammonite capital, he summons David to deliver the final blow so the city bears the king's name, not the general's — a glimpse of his political instinct.